syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Slide.md

 {% endtabs %}

-The following code example demonstrates how to add a slide with all predefined layout types.
+The following code example demonstrates how to add a slide with all other predefined slide layout types.

 {% tabs %}